Tantalus – Greek King And Evildoer Who Violated Divine Laws And Was Sent To Tartarus

 However, stealing these precious items and revealing the gods’ table talks were not his only sins.

-One version of this story says that Tantalus was blamed for indirectly having stolen the golden dog from the shrine of Zeus in Crete.
+One version of this story says that Tantalus was blamed for indirectly stealing the golden dog from Zeus's shrine in Crete.
 The dog was created by Hephaestus (god of metals and smithing) for Rhea to watch over infant Zeus.
 Tantalus's friend Pandareus stole the dog and gave it to him for safekeeping.
 When Tantalus was later asked to return the dog, he denied that he had it, saying he "had neither seen nor heard of a golden dog."

 Tantalus’ Final Crime And Penalty That Never Ceased

-Tantalus had wicked nature, which manifested itself when he invited the gods to a banquet, at which he served them up his own son Pelops boiled in a cauldron.
+Tantalus had a wicked nature, which manifested itself when he invited the gods to a banquet, at which he served them up his son Pelops boiled in a cauldron.

 All the gods withheld from this horrible meal.
 Only the goddess of the harvest, Demeter, ate a piece of Pelop's shoulder.
 Grieving for her daughter Persephone, abducted by Hades, she was lost in her thoughts and completely unaware of what she was eating.